Markov Processes for Enhanced Deepfake Generation and Detection: Comparative Results

-Across different polynomial degrees, the SVM model performs best with lower-degree kernels (1, 2, and 3) for generating sequences like GAN and Handwritten Sequences, with some variation in performance on more complex types like Tricky and MOM sequences.
-The overall accuracy improves up to Degree 2 but fluctuates afterward, with Degree 5 showing some promise.
-However, higher degrees (7 and 10) give worsening results, suggesting overfitting and increased complexity that the model cannot handle effectively.
-Standard deviations are consistently low, indicating that the model performs consistently across runs, but it struggles to generalize across all sequence types.
-The results suggest that while SVM can be tuned to achieve higher accuracy on specific types of sequences, its overall performance across different types of fakes is relatively stable but not particularly high.
 For GAN's training, we split the types of sequences into training and testing sets using an 80:20 split.
 We train on 2000 epochs using a batch size of 64.
 For testing, we feed each sequence in the testing set into the trained discriminator.
 In table \ref{tbl1}, the GAN shows mixed results.
 It performs poorly on a Bernoulli Generation algorithm (6.18\%) and MOM (7.36\%) sequences, indicating difficulty in accurately detecting these types.
 However, it achieves moderate success on GAN sequences (54.96\%) and performs reasonably well on Handwritten Sequences (74.64\%) and Real sequences (74.33\%).
 Overall, the GAN model achieves 54.88\% accuracy, but the relatively high standard deviations (ranging from 2.87 to 9.41) suggest inconsistent performance, making the model less reliable across different sequence types .
 This indicates that while the GAN discriminator is moderately effective at distinguishing real sequences, its ability to detect fake sequences, particularly handwritten ones, is less robust, showing significant variability in its performance.

 The particle filtering applied to different coin flip sequences, specifically handwritten and all generated (MOM, GAN, Bernoulli Generation algorithm \& handwritten) sequences.
 The average accuracy is used to evaluate the performance of the particle filtering algorithm.
 The Particle Filtering demonstrates strong and consistent performance across all sequence types.
 With accuracies ranging from 80.67\% (Handwritten Sequences) to 90.88\% (GAN sequences), it shows proficiency in handling a variety of sequence types.
 The overall accuracy is 86.32\%, making it one of the top-performing models.
 Importantly, the model has very low standard deviations (between 0.08 and 0.09 for each type), indicating highly stable and reliable performance.
 Overall, these results highlight the efficacy of the particle filtering algorithm in accurately distinguishing between different types of coin flip sequences, maintaining high accuracy and low variability across both handwritten and other fake sequences.
 This consistency in performance underscores the algorithm's potential reliability and effectiveness in practical applications involving sequence analysis and classification.